How to Diagnose Problems with Trees in the Landscape

 • insect infestations

-Frequently more than one factor is involved.
-A correct diagnosis of the problem(s) is the important first step in trying to manage an unhealthy tree.
+Frequently, more than one factor is involved.
+A correct diagnosis of the problem(s) is the important first step in managing an unhealthy tree.

 Look to Abiotic Issues First

 Often, insects or diseases are the first things we look to when pinpointing why a tree is unhealthy.
-However, in many cases, environmental stress and issues with the site (abiotic issues) are the primary cause of the problem, even when insects or disease-causing agents (biotic issues) are present.
+However, in many cases, environmental stress and site-related issues (abiotic factors) are the primary cause of the problem, even when insects or disease-causing agents (biotic factors) are present.
 Those biotic issues are more likely to become an issue because abiotic issues weaken the tree.

 Identifying Tree Problems